 Colorful Breakfast Parfaits

 Layer yogurt, fruit, and granola in clear cups for visually appealing kid-friendly nutritious meals that children can help assemble.
-The DIY element makes these irresistible to most kids.

 Quick Recipe: